Venus (Shocking Blue song)

-"Venus" is a song by Dutch rock band Shocking Blue, initially released as a single in the Netherlands in the summer of 1969.
+"Venus" is a song by Dutch rock band Shocking Blue, released as a single in the Netherlands in the summer of 1969.
 Written by Robbie van Leeuwen, the song topped the charts in nine countries.

 The song has been covered dozens of times by many artists.
 In 1986, English girl group Bananarama covered "Venus" for their third studio album, True Confessions, with the single reaching number one in six countries.
 The composition has been featured in numerous films, television shows, and commercials.

 Composition and recording

 The song was written by Robbie van Leeuwen, Shocking Blue's guitarist, sitarist, and background vocalist.
 Van Leeuwen wrote new lyrics set to music based on "The Banjo Song" by Tim Rose and the Big 3, which is in turn lyrically a modification of the 19th century song "Oh!
 Susanna" by Stephen Foster.
 Influences from other songs include the opening guitar riff that is similar to The Who's "Pinball Wizard".

 The song was recorded on a two-track machine in Soundpush Studio in Blaricum, the Netherlands.
 Van Leeuwen also produced the song.

-In the Shocking Blue original version, the song's lead vocals were performed by Mariska Veres.
-The lyrics, however, contained a typo in the line "A goddess on a mountain top", with "goddess" written as "goddness", which was how Veres sang it on the record and on television.
-Later recordings by other artists corrected the word.
+The lead vocals were performed by Mariska Veres.
+The written lyrics, however, contained a typo in the line, "A goddess on a mountain top", with "goddess" written as "godness", which was how Veres, who was at the time not fluent in English, sang it on the record and on television.
+Later recordings by other artists corrected the error.